 - 1 old set of torn fairy wings (or a strong but bendable wire)

 - Transparent contact paper

-- Flower petals
+- Gathered flower petals

-10. Let your little flower fairy try the wings on!
+Step 9: At last let your little flower fairy try the wings on!
 (Note: Daphne wore these for all of 10 minutes then Maia wore them for the rest of the morning.)